tezos/tezos-mirror/docs/developer/contributing.rst

 without notice.
 At this point the developer waits for the reviewer to add his comments and suggestions.

-Gitlab allows to comment both on the code and to add general comments on the MR.  Each comment should be addressed by the developer.
+Gitlab allows both to comment on the code and to add general comments on the MR.  Each comment should be addressed by the developer.
 He/she can add additional commits to address each comment.
 This incremental approach will make it easier for the reviewer to keep interacting till each discussion is resolved.
 When the reviewer is satisfied, he/she will mark the discussion resolved.

+When all discussions are resolved, you should squash any fix-up commits that were applied (don't forget to edit the commit message appropriately).
-When all discussions are resolved, the reviewer will rebase the branch, possibly squash commits and merge the MR in the master branch.
+Then, the reviewer will rebase the branch and merge the MR in the master branch.

 Various recommendations while contributing to the Tezos codebase
 -----------------------------------------------------------------